abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 ## AUTOMATED REMOVAL

 Removal is readily guarded nicely.
 One needn't to test it first by a usual search without options below, as it'll prompt him/her to confirm the deletion process as final decision, if there is any find result
--0    :  to remove all zero size file or empty directory of the find result -no  :  to remove all orphan link of the main find result -rm       :
+<pre>-0    :  to remove all zero size files or empty directory of the find result
+-no  :  to remove all orphan links of the main find result -rm       :
--delete : to remove all of the main find result
+-delete : to remove all of the main find result</pre>

 ## EXCLUSION